Real Estate Intelligence

 Alberta real estate is cyclical and data-rich.
 Unlike many Canadian markets, Alberta municipalities publish granular property assessment, permit, and business licence data through open APIs.
 This section turns that raw data into actionable intelligence.

-The flow is designed to match how a real estate professional actually thinks: Market Intel gives you the macro read (is the market hot or cooling?), Pipeline shows what supply is coming, Neighbourhoods zooms into micro-trends, and Prospects surfaces specific opportunities.
+Market Intel gives you the macro read, Pipeline shows incoming supply, Neighbourhoods zooms into micro-trends, and Prospects surfaces specific opportunities.

 Prospect Leads